Steve Sparks (volcanologist): Recognition and Awards

 Sparks was elected a Fellow of the Royal Society in 1988 and a Fellow of the American Geophysical Union in 1998.
-His research has been recognised by several awards including: the Bigsby (1985), Murchinson (1998) and Wollaston (2011) medals from the Geological Society of London; the Bakerian Lecture of the Royal Society (2000); Arthur L Day Medal (2000) of the Geological Society of America; Arthur Holmes Medal (2004) of the European Union of Geosciences; Thorarinsson Medal (2008) of the International Association of Volcanology and Chemistry of the Earth's Interior; the 2015 Vetlesen Prizeand the Royal Medal.
+His research has been recognised by several awards including: the Bigsby (1985), Murchinson (1998) and Wollaston (2011) medals from the Geological Society of London; the Bakerian Lecture of the Royal Society (2000); Arthur L Day Medal (2000) of the Geological Society of America; Arthur Holmes Medal (2004) of the European Union of Geosciences; Thorarinsson Medal (2008) of the International Association of Volcanology and Chemistry of the Earth's Interior; the 2015 Vetlesen Prize and the Royal Medal.

 Sparks was appointed a Commander of the Order of the British Empire in the 2010 Birthday Honours for services to Environmental Sciences and a Knight Bachelor in the 2018 New Year Honours for services to Volcanology and Geology.
 He holds honorary degrees from Plymouth University, Lancaster University, Univerisité Blaise Pascal, the Sorbonne and the 2006 Science Prize of Chiba University, Japan.

-Personal Life
+Personal life

 Sparks married Ann Elizabeth Talbot in June 1971 and has two sons.